Effects of Hashish Use

 Perhaps because of the legalization of marijuana for medical purposes in more than a dozen states in the US, cannabis has a reputation of being fairly harmless.
 Of course, those in favor of legalization of this drug do not mention the more damaging effects of the drug.

 The most well-known effect of hashish use is the same euphoric, drowsy, sedated effect of cannabis.
 But along with this comes a number other effects:

 Distortions of time and space.
-Because a person may not realize how much time has passed or how fast they are traveling, driving a car is quite dangerous.
+A person may not realize how much time has passed or how fast he or she is traveling and driving a car under the influence is dangerous.
 Cannabis is the most common drug found in the bodies of drivers who die in accidents, sometimes in combination with other drugs or alcohol.

 These distortions also make it difficult to play sports, meaning that anyone who is athletic may not maintain their prior level of accomplishment if they start smoking hashish.